Coder731/Portfolio_Project_3/README.md

 ## References

-## README holders to give links to Headings in the Contents and Main Body (for deletion before submission)
+## TEMPORARY README holders to give links to Headings in the Contents and Main Body (for deletion before submission)
 - This section provides holders as scaffolds for quickly building links between Contents and Main Body:
     - Holder to delete (for Contents ("from"/source)):
         - ## [](#link-contents) <a href="link"></a>